prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>An optional list of references to secrets in the same namespace
+<p>imagePullSecrets defines an optional list of references to secrets in the same namespace
 to use for pulling thanos images from registries see <a href="http://kubernetes.io/docs/user-guide/images#specifying-imagepullsecrets-on-a-pod">http://kubernetes.io/docs/user-guide/images#specifying-imagepullsecrets-on-a-pod</a></p>
 </td>